 Serious accidents often involve other parties looking for information like insurance companies and law enforcement.
 When talking to your lawyer, make sure to ask who you are okay to talk to and who should be forwarded to the lawyer.
 Having an understanding of lines of communication will help keep the case organized and reduce your chances of jeopardizing your case with inconsistent information.
 Odds are your lawyer will want to protect you the best way possible and deal with second parties directly.

-If you have been in an accident and are seeking help, contact an experienced lawyer at O’Keeffe O’Brien Lyson Foss.
+If you have been in an accident and are seeking help, contact an experienced lawyer at O’Keeffe O’Brien Lyson Attorneys.
 Contact our team today to schedule an appointment to review your case.